 For example, A is accountable to B when:

-• A is obliged to inform B about A’s decisions, to justify them, and
+• A is obliged to inform B about A’s past and/or future actions;• A is obliged to inform B about A’s decisions, to justify them, and

-• A is obliged to cause B to suffer some form of punishment in the case of misconduct
+• A is obliged to cause B to suffer some form of punishment in the case of misconduct,

 Accountability can not exist without proper accounting practices and does not exist without apparent and transparent accountability.
 In other words, the absence of accounting, and the means to be held accountable, translates as the absence of accountability.
 In an organisation the accountability chain needs to be clearly articulated and the accountability test needs the be equally applied at every strata of the organisation.